 Your heart rate is regulated by electrical signals sent through the tissues of the heart.
-A healthy heart normally beats 60 to 100 times per minute when it is at rest and is defined by signals that originate in the upper chambers of the heart (atria).
+A healthy heart typically beats 60 to 100 times per minute when it is at rest and is defined by calls that originate in the heart’s upper chambers (atria).

-In ventricular tachycardia (V-tach or VT, for its acronym in English), abnormal electrical signals in the ventricles cause the heart to beat faster than normal, usually 100 or more beats per minute, without synchronizing with the upper chambers .
+In ventricular tachycardia (V-tach or VT, for its acronym in English), abnormal electrical signals in the ventricles cause the heart to beat faster than usual, usually 100 or more beats per minute, without synchronizing with the upper chambers.

-Ventricular tachycardia can be brief, lasting only a few seconds, and may not cause any symptoms.
-Or it can last much longer and cause symptoms such as dizziness, lightheadedness, palpitations or even loss of consciousness.
+Ventricular tachycardia can be brief, lasting only a few seconds, and may not cause symptoms.
+Or it can last much longer and cause symptoms such as dizziness, lightheadedness, palpitations, or even loss of consciousness.

 In some cases, ventricular tachycardia can cause the heart to stop ( sudden cardiac arrest ), which is a potentially deadly medical emergency.

-This condition usually occurs in people with other heart conditions, such as those who have had a previous heart attack or other structural heart disease ( cardiomyopathy ).
+This condition usually occurs in people with other heart conditions, such as those who have had a previous heart attack or another structural heart disease ( cardiomyopathy ).